Functional / Decorative Custom Turret & Gazebo Roof Cap Fabrication Main Information & Navigation Page

 Why a Metal Roof Cap?

-Additionally the copper will help to retard the growth of moss and mildew on the roofing below, just like zinc does.
+Additionally, a copper roof peak cap will help to retard the growth of moss and mildew on the shingles below, just like zinc does.
 A zinc plated steel cap may be cheaper, but the zinc coating will dissolve off within 10 to 15 years.
 Then the rusty steel will permanently stain the roofing below, so copper is clearly the best metal to use and not have to worry about it again.
-We supply the stainless steel screws as well, so the copper roof cap can be safely removed and reused when re-roofing is needed.

 .